BT Acoustic Laboratory

-We are very excited to be teaming up with BT to offer Residencies in their Acoustic Laboratory at Martlesham Heath.
+We are very excited to be teaming up with BT to offer Residencies in their Acoustic Laboratory at Adastral Park.
 We want to hear from anyone interested in spending a week in this environment, whether you’re a composer, sound artist, experimental performer or group.

-The Post Office Research Centre at Martlesham Heath was opened by the Queen in 1975, following its move from Dollis Hill in London.
+The Post Office Research Centre was opened by the Queen in 1975, following its move from Dollis Hill in London.
 The site in east Suffolk was chosen for its flat and uncluttered landscape, ideal for testing the radio-based communication systems of the day.

-At the heart of the Martlesham Heath facility lies a comprehensive and superbly built acoustic laboratory.
+At the heart of the Adastral Park facility lies a comprehensive and superbly built Acoustic Laboratory.
 It was here that many ground breaking developments in telecommunications and speech recognition systems were tested and measured until the lab slowly fell into disuse during the late 1990s.
-The acoustic lab is situated at the base of the 200ft radio tower which dominates the local skyline and is easily recognisable from the nearby A12.
+The Acoustic Lab is situated at the base of the 200ft radio tower which dominates the local skyline and is easily recognisable from the nearby A12.

 Extraordinary Acoustic Facilities

-An acoustically isolated anechoic chamber with usable space of 4m x 8m x 6m HWD
+An acoustically isolated anechoic chamber with usable space of 4m x 4m x 4m approx. HWD

 An acoustically isolated reverb chamber 3m x 6m x 5m approx. HWD